nitishbhardwaj1912/PythonEmailModeling/README.md

 # Analysis of Emails and visualizing them using D3
-This repository contains objects related to the analysis of EMAIL archives based on gmane[1].
+This project[1] contains objects related to the analysis of EMAIL archives based on gmane[2].

 ## About Dataset

 In this project, the data is the email corpus from the Sakai open source project from 2004-2011.
-The analysis is based on Dr. Chuck's coursera course[2][3].
+The analysis is based on Dr. Chuck's coursera course[3][4].

 The dataset is pulled from http://mbox.dr-chuck.net/